 The Birkman Method is about interests, style of behaviour, what motivates people, how they behave in stressful situations and how they can perform more effectively.
 It also shows the perception and expectations of people.
 The Birkman Method is also objective and standardised, which makes it a reliable and valid tool.

-It’s a personality test that provides clear insight into the strengths and weaknesses of someone’s working style.
+It’s a self-assessment tool that provides clear insight into the strengths and weaknesses of someone’s working style.
 It also makes clear what someone’s needs are when it comes to their work environment, where someone’s professional interests lie and which stressful behaviour they show in the workplace.
 This provides them with more self-knowledge.

 In addition to realising one’s own qualities, those of colleagues can also be recognised more easily.
 In the end, this creates a team that functions better and more effectively.
 It’s also a tool in creating a personal development plan and/or career guidance.
 It stimulates pro-activity and taking responsibility.